oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/operator/_index.md

 ---

-When you install the WebLogic operator Helm chart, you can set `elkIntegrationEnabled` to `true` in your `values.yaml` file to tell the operator to send the contents of the operator's logs to Elasticsearch.
+When you install the WebLogic Kubernetes Operator Helm chart, you can set `elkIntegrationEnabled` to `true` in your `values.yaml` file to tell the operator to send the contents of the operator's logs to Elasticsearch.

 Typically, you would have already configured Elasticsearch and Kibana in the